HatsuSixty/AppDrawer/README.md

 ## Quick Start

 A guide on how to build and test AppDrawer.
+If you want to know how to write an application for AppDrawer, read [TestClient's README.md](./src/TestClient/README.md).

 ### Building